 |LAC (Local Area Code)||Tells the area code consisting of multiple base stations.|

-The map opens from left side main menu.
+The map opens from the left side main menu.

 In the maps tab you can see the location of already mapped base stations.
 The application will automatically only show the base stations of the current network being used (LTE in the picture).
 The location of base stations can also be viewed from the Cellmapper webmap.